The Red Lion Hotel Bredwardine, Herefordshire

 Bredwardine

-Bredwardine, Herefordshire, sits on the banks of the river Wye in the peaceful Wye Valley.
-The surrounding hills give wonderful panoramic views across the Golden Valley to the Black Mountains, Brecon Beacons, and as far as the distant Malvern Hills.
+Bredwardine in Herefordshire sits beside the River Wye in the heart of the tranquil Wye Valley.
+From the surrounding hills you can enjoy sweeping views across the Golden Valley towards the Black Mountains, the Brecon Beacons and even the distant Malvern Hills.

 Picture